Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization

 \section{Additional numerical results for the $L = 10$ easy/hard case}

-In Fig.~\ref{fig:extensive_results_twoinstances} we show the same plots of Fig.~\ref{fig:success_rates_twoinstances}, but taking account more temperature schedules in addition to the logarithmically spaced one: linear in temperature $T$, linear in the inverse temperatures $\beta = T^{-1}$, and based on the specific heat of the system (as detailed in the caption).
+In Fig.~\ref{fig:extensive_results_twoinstances} we show the same plots of Fig.~2 of the main text, but considering more temperature schedules in addition to the logarithmically spaced one: namely, linear in temperature, linear in the inverse temperatures, and based on the specific heat of the system (as detailed in the caption).
 To approximate the heat capacity of the model, we use the following empirical expression that fits well the numerical data at equilibrium

-where $A$ is a constant that determines the total number of temperatures in the schedule.
-We use a fitted empirical approximation of the heat capacity of the model

-This schedule follows from the well–known criterion for parallel tempering that neighboring replicas should be spaced in inverse temperature according to $\Delta \beta \propto 1/\sqrt{C_V}$, which ensures roughly uniform swap acceptance probabilities along the temperature ladder.
-Notice that this choice automatically satisfies the fact that $\Delta \beta \propto 1/\sqrt{N}$, which is a good temperature step for Global Annealing \cite{del2025performance}.
+The $C_V$-based temperature schedule follows from the well–known criterion for parallel tempering that neighboring replicas should be spaced in temperature according to $\Delta \beta \propto 1/\sqrt{C_V}$ to ensure a roughly uniform swap rate \cite{pelissetto2014large}.
+Note that this choice satisfies the requirement $\Delta \beta \propto 1/\sqrt{N}$, which is known to be a good temperature schedule for Global Annealing \cite{del2025performance}.
 For completeness, we point out that even more advanced schedules, such as the one presented in \cite{amey2018analysis}, can be used (but we do not expect our result to change).

-Additionally, in Fig. \ref{fig:best_k} we plot the success probability divided by runtime for different number of global steps per local steps $k$ of the $\text{GA}_k$ algorithm.
-The optimal $k$ for the logarithmic schedule is 15, which is the value we used in the main text for the comparisons between GA and PA.
+Additionally, in Fig.~\ref{fig:best_k} we plot the success probability divided by runtime for different values of the number $k$ of local steps per global step in the $\text{GA}_k$ algorithm.
+The optimal $k$ value for the logarithmic schedule is 15, which is the one used in the main text for the comparisons between GA and PA.

 The reader may be surprised to notice that other schedules (linear in $\beta$ and $C_V$-based) have better performances.
 We opted for the logarithmic schedule as this turns out to be the best schedule for PA and we do not want to give any unfair advantage to GA.
 However, when using GA in pratice, we advice to opt for the optimal scheduling.